Policy last updated

 Disability Inclusion Tier 3 student-level funding (Reference 138)

 Tier 3 allocations are based on the strengths and needs of students with disabilities and the associated levels of adjustment captured in the Disability Inclusion Profile (the Profile).
-The Profile record levels of adjustment against 31 educational activities, across 6 domains.
+The Profile records levels of adjustment against 31 educational activities, across 6 domains.
 Refer to: Disability Inclusion Profile.

 Eligibility